silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/How_Tos/01_Write_a_FunctionalTest.md

 # How to Write a FunctionalTest

-[api:FunctionalTest] test your applications `Controller` instances and anything else which requires a web request.
-The core of these tests are the same as `SapphireTest` unit tests but add several methods for creating [api:HTTPRequest] and receiving [api:HTTPResponse] objects.
+[FunctionalTest](api:SilverStripe\Dev\FunctionalTest) test your applications `Controller` instances and anything else which requires a web request.
+The core of these tests are the same as `SapphireTest` unit tests but add several methods for creating [HTTPRequest](api:SilverStripe\Control\HTTPRequest) and receiving [HTTPResponse](api:SilverStripe\Control\HTTPResponse) objects.
 In this How To, we'll see how to write a test to query a page, check the response and modify the session within a test.

 **mysite/tests/HomePageTest.php**